CMU-99P-Fall25-Practicum/Omen/README.md

 ### GUI

-The GUI is built in Wails.
-On top of the Go dependency above, it requires npm (available [here](https://nodejs.org/en/download/)).
+The GUI is built in [Wails](htts://wails.io).
+On top of the Go dependency above, it requires npm (available [here](https://nodejs.org/en/download/)) and the ipaddr.js (`npm install ipaddr.js`).

-We built against npm 24, but other versions should work okay.
-I am not a JS developer; don't ask me.
-For more information, see the [Wails docs](https://wails.io/docs/gettingstarted/installation).
+Once you have Wails, npm, and ipaddr.js installed, you can simply run `mage gui true` to compile a *debug* version (false for production version) of the input gui and have it placed in the `artefacts` directory.

 ## Quick Start

-Build all components by executing `mage` at repo root.
+Build all non-GUI components by executing `mage` at repo root.

 Execute coordinator with an input json file: `artefacts/coordinator <input>.json`.